 The state of Florida, Registered Interior Designer

-Florida has recently changed from “Licensed” to “Registered,” so there are now 4 different paths:
+Florida changed from “Licensed” to “Registered,” so there are now 4 different paths:

 - Interior Designer – Professional Licensure for Military Personnel/Veterans/Military Spouses (MVL 003)

 - Interior Designer – Initial by Registration (ID 1)